charles1614/spark/docs/configuration.md

 versions of Spark; in such cases, the older key names are still accepted, but take lower precedence than any instance of the newer key.

-Spark properties mainly can be divided into two kinds: one is related to deploy, like "spark.driver.memory", "spark.executor.instances", this kind of properties may not be affected when setting programmatically through `SparkConf` in runtime, or the behavior is depending on which cluster manager and deploy mode you choose, so it would be suggested to set through configuration file or `spark-submit` command line options; another is mainly related to Spark runtime control, like "spark.task.maxFailures", this kind of properties can be set in either way.
+Spark properties mainly can be divided into two kinds: one is related to org.apache.spark.blaze.deploy, like "spark.driver.memory", "spark.executor.instances", this kind of properties may not be affected when setting programmatically through `SparkConf` in runtime, or the behavior is depending on which cluster manager and org.apache.spark.blaze.deploy mode you choose, so it would be suggested to set through configuration file or `spark-submit` command line options; another is mainly related to Spark runtime control, like "spark.task.maxFailures", this kind of properties can be set in either way.